devdays-2016/concourse-slides/presentation.md

 ![](gen3.jpg)

 # CI - Gen 3
-- Stated in 2011 with release of Travis
+- Started in 2011 with release of Travis
 - :cloud: based
 - Configuration done through file in repository
 - Running builds in containers